YOUR ALASKAN ADVENTURES

 Picture

-5. Downtown Ketchikan
+4. Explore Downtown Ketchikan

-6. View the Misty Fords
+5. View the Misty Fjords

 Unfortunately during our port day we didn't have time for this flight excursion, but we've heard from multiple sources this is one not to be missed!
-For about 2.5 hours you'll board a floatplane with noise-cancelling headphones before making your way over the Misty Fords.
-This national monument and wilderness area is known for it's incredible cliffs and coastlines, and can only be reached on a boat cruise or on a float plane tour.
+For about 2.5 hours you'll board a floatplane with noise-cancelling headphones before making your way over the Misty Fjords.
+This national monument and wilderness area is known for it's incredible cliffs and coastlines, and can only be reached on a boat cruise or on a float plane.
 If you're looking for incredible views while you're in Ketchikan, then this is the place to go!

-7. A Duck Boat Tour
+6. Ketchikan's Duck Boat Tour

 Watch my Ketchikan Adventures here!